macnick/filter-challenges/README.md

 ### Installation

-Currently the extension in not on the Coogle Store.
+Currently the extension in not on the Google Store.
 Follow the steps below to add it to your Chrome.

 1. Clone this repo to your computer.